jimfhahn/wikibase-release-pipeline/example/README.md

 ### The example Docker Compose for **Mac** configuration consists of two files

 * `docker-compose.yml` contains two services: wikibase and mysql
-* `docker-compose.extra.yml` contains additional services such as: wdqs, wdqs-frontend, elasticsearch and quickstatements
+* `docker-compose.extra.yml` contains additional services such as: wdqs, wdqs-updater, wdqs-frontend.

 ## Configure your installation